nigilmohra/OpenLane_Physical_Design/Readme.md

 ```

 ### 3.1.
 Technology Node Setup
-To set up the technology node in `klayout`,
+To set up the technology node in `klayout`, follow these steps:

 1. In the menu bar, click on `Tools` ⮕ `Manage Technologies`.
 2. In the dialog box that appears, add the `sky130A.lyt` file.